MahBadran93/ROS_Project/README.md

   </p>
   </p>

- - The figure shows how the **move_base** node interact with other system compnents.
-The node implements **SimpleActionServer** from **actionlib** package with message of type **gemetry_msgs/PoseStamped**.
+ - The figure shows how the **move_base** node interact with other system components.
+The node implements **SimpleActionServer** from **actionlib** package with message of type **geometry_msgs/PoseStamped**.
 Tha Action server provides **/goal** topic that will provide the **move_base** node with goal position.
 See table below to see description of some topics move_base node subscribe to and publishes. <br><br>

      Topics | Message |Description
     ------------ | ------------ | -------------
     **move_base/goal** (``` subscribed```)|  ```move_base_msgs/MoveBaseActionGoal ``` |  Provide goal position using **SimpleActionServer** which will allow us to track the current goal position status.
-    **move_base_simple/goal** (``` subscribed```) |   ``` gemetry_msgs/PoseStamped```  | Provide goal position to **/move_base** node directly without using **SimpleActionServer**.
+    **move_base_simple/goal** (``` subscribed```) |   ``` geometry_msgs/PoseStamped```  | Provide goal position to **/move_base** node directly without using **SimpleActionServer**.
     **/cmd_vel** (```published```) | ``` geometry_msgs/Twist```  |  Publish velocity information to the robot (base controller to make transformation).
     <br>
 - **SimpleActionServer** provides topics like goal(**move_base_simple/goal**), Feedback (**/move_base/feedback**), Result(**/move_base/result**).
     - **FeedBack**: Keeps updating the server about the current information of the robot along the path (current position, laser information).For example, if we create a goal and the robot start to move toward the goal.
-If we display the message from the FeedBack topic we will see real time updated information in the teminal.
+If we display the message from the FeedBack topic we will see real time updated information in the terminal.
 Execute this command. <br>
       ```rostopic echo move_base/feedback```
     - **Result**: It is sent only once, a final pose of the robot is sent by the server to the move_base node When the robot reaches the goal.

 - As you can see in the Navigation Task Figure above, there are parameters required to be loaded to the **/move_base** node:
-   - **Global Planner:** The new goal, when recieved by move_base node, will be sent to the Global Planner.
+   - **Global Planner:** The new goal, when received by move_base node, will be sent to the Global Planner.
 It will be responsible for building a safe plan for the robot to avoid collisions, obstacles along the way to the goal.
-It is called global because it starts planing the path from the begining for the whole map and it doesn't depend on the current laser information provided by the robot. <br>
+It is called global because it starts planing the path from the beginning for the whole map and it doesn't depend on the current laser information provided by the robot. <br>
-   - **Local Planner:** The local planner uses only the information currently prvided by the robot sensor reaings and plans a path within a small area surrounding the robot position.
+   - **Local Planner:** The local planner uses only the information currently provided by the robot sensor readings and plans a path within a small area surrounding the robot position.
 When the next set of information come in it plans a new piece of the path.
    - **Costmap paremeters (local & global):** the costmap parameters are responsible for storing the information related to obstacles in the environment(map).
 The global costmap is a static map used to store information about the whole map to be used for global planning where local costmap is used to store local information (the small area surrounding the robot position) to be used for local planning.
      <p align="center">
     <p align = "center">